What is coaching?

 #1: Coaching is not therapy.

-A therapist's typical function is to help a client fix their problems, overcome issues, and potentially manage mental illness.
-Coaches do not spend much time on problems and issues and do not address mental illness.
-We do not evaluate problems in a traditional way.
-Instead, we look at problems for what they are: opportunities.
+We look at problems for what they are: opportunities.
 Opportunities to make a new choice, choose a new conviction, or convict an old pattern.
 We thrive on them.
 I get visibly giddy when a client offers me a problem!!
 Eeeeeee!
 Gimme!!!
+That’s because business owners don’t have time to wallow—they need tools, clarity, and a plan.
+And that’s what coaching delivers.

 A few other ways to understand the contrast: